PostHog/posthog/README.md

 ## Open source / Paid

-This repo is entirely [MIT licensed](/LICENSE).
-We charge for things like user permissioning and auditability, a/b testing and dedicated support.
-Please email hey@posthog.com and we will gladly help with your implementation.
+This repo is entirely [MIT licensed](/LICENSE), with the exception of the `ee` folder (if applicable).
+We also have a [posthog-foss](https://github.com/PostHog/posthog-foss) version that has all proprietary code removed.

+To activate the features in the ee folder, you'll need a license.
+Please contact us at sales@posthog.com for more information.

 <br /><br />